Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Literature review

 \subsection{TST and ADT}

 Significant work has been done on ADT in Western music \cite{D4}.
-Recent ADT methods utilize deep learning with various model architectures and feature representations \cite{D1, D2, D3, D4, D5, D6, D7, D8, D9, D10, D11, D12}.
+Recent ADT methods utilize deep learning with various model architectures and feature representations \cite{D1, D3, D4, D5, D7, D10, D11, D12}.
 ADT identifies stroke onsets, marked by sudden energy increases.
 The attack-decay-sustain-release (ADSR) sequence forms the general temporal structure of a stroke.
 Detecting strokes in a drum kit is relatively straightforward due to distinct timbral structures and variations in shape and material \cite{D4}.
-Drum strokes feature sharp attacks, fast decay, and uniform repetition \cite{S11}.
-In contrast, TST is more challenging than ADT because of the significant timbral similarities and irregular shapes of strokes produced by the same instruments.
-This complexity requires sophisticated techniques for accurate transcription, making rhythmic analysis in Hindustani music more intricate.
+Drum strokes exhibit sharp attacks, rapid decay, and consistent repetition \cite{S11}.
+In contrast, TST is more complex due to timbral similarities and variable stroke shapes from the same instrument, necessitating more sophisticated transcription methods and making rhythmic analysis in Hindustani music more intricate.
 This work focuses on TST, emphasizing $t\bar{a}la$ identification and further validation of TST methods alongside ADT.
 The literature on TST employs two main approaches: segment-classify and deep learning.
 The segment-classify method detects stroke onsets using thresholding on spectral flux, then classifies segments with various classifiers.
-Studies \cite{S1,S2,S3,S4,S5,S6,S7} follow this approach.
-Early work used Gaussian Mixture Models (GMM) and Hidden Markov Models (HMM), later extended with spectral and temporal features for neural networks and SVM classifiers \cite{S1}-\cite{S3}.
-Studies \cite{S4}-\cite{S7} focused on acoustic features and ADSR properties with MLP and SVMs.
-The DL approach involves spectrograms or Mel spectrograms processed through networks for transcription, with recent studies \cite{S8,S9,S10} employing CNNs, data augmentation, and transfer learning techniques.
-Early studies \cite{S1,S2,S3,S4,S5,S6,S7} trained models on limited datasets, often from a single tabla.
-Recent studies \cite{S9,S10} used more realistic datasets with harmonium accompaniment but still employed only four stroke classes, insufficient for actual $t\bar{a}la$ identification.
+Studies \cite{S1,S2,S3,S4} follow this approach.
+Early work used Gaussian Mixture Models (GMM) and Hidden Markov Models (HMM), later extended with spectral and temporal features for neural networks and SVM classifiers \cite{S1,S2, S3}.
+Study \cite{S4} focuses on the acoustic features and ADSR properties of tabla strokes.
+The DL approach involves spectrograms or Mel spectrograms processed through networks for transcription, with recent studies \cite{S8,S9, S10} employing CNNs, data augmentation, and transfer learning techniques.
+Early studies \cite{S1, S2, S3, S4} trained models on limited datasets, often from a single tabla.
+Recent studies \cite{S9, S10} used more realistic datasets with harmonium accompaniment but still employed only four stroke classes, insufficient for actual $t\bar{a}la$ identification.
 Additionally, these models have not been tested on concert data with vocals and other instruments, raising doubts about their performance on actual stroke classes and concert datasets.